-Personally, I'm an adovocate of life long learning and enjoy listening to continuing education to further my ability to provide patient care at a high level.
+Personally, I'm an advocate of lifelong learning and enjoy listening to continuing education to further my ability to provide patient care at a high level.
 However, I'd be lying to you if I haven't had years where I've waited a little too long and needed 10 to 15 hours at the end of the year.

 Unfortunately, you can't get certified credits online or (easily) in the blink of an eye.
 Personally, I recommend trying to plan accordingly by scheduling CE hours earlier in the year so you don't run into this problem.

 Con 3 - Ophthalmic lasers and the removal of lumps and bumps are not a part of North Carolina optometry's scope of practice